Directed by: Aditya Chopra || Produced by: Yash Chopra

 Running Time: 190 minutes

 Bollywood’s most successful romance ever strikes a chord with the intricacies of falling in love, Hindi style, and revels in the melodrama of arranged vs. love marriages still common within the Indian diaspora today.
 Regardless of its subject matter, though, Diwale Dulhania Le Jayenge (henceforth, DDLJ) ultimately rises or falls on the strength of its male and female leads.
-Some audiences may find Shahrukh Khan’s protagonist charming, while others may simply find him annoying; I found him to be a little of both.
+Some audiences may find Shahrukh Khan’s (SRK) protagonist charming, while others may simply find him annoying; I found him to be a little of both.
 Kajol’s female lead performance is the more consistent of the two, but is also somewhat stereotypical.
-The chemistry of these two actors, arguably the most famous romantic duo in all of ’90’s and 2000’s Bollywood, is what carries the film and helps the story overcome its glaring weaknesses.
+The chemistry of these two actors, arguably the most famous romantic duo in all of 1990s and 2000s Bollywood, is what carries the film and helps the story overcome its glaring weaknesses.

-You have to go into a film like DDLJ expecting a fair amount of cheesy, over-the-top, exaggerated acting that wouldn’t be out of place in most Western soap operas.
+You have to approach a film like DDLJ expecting a fair amount of cheesy, over-the-top, exaggerated acting that wouldn’t be out of place in most Western soap operas.
 Personally, I have little patience for styles of overacting descended from theatre or improv, where an overemphasis on extreme gestures, tears, and yelling was (and to some extent, still is) the norm.
 It sticks out like a sore thumb to most Western audiences in a feature-film format, even relative to Western blockbuster-filmmaking, because 95% of the human population doesn’t act like that in real life.

 In certain film industries, soap opera-style acting is more common, because for whatever reasons those audiences are conditioned to it and accept it as common practice.
 Having not grown up watching Hindi movies, or Indian films of any language for that matter, my introduction to this South Asian style of theatrical characterizations and romantic epics is somewhat recent.
 That being said, I’ve seen enough Indian blockbusters that everyone keeps recommending to me (DDLJ being one of them) to sense a trend or two.